jalcine/website/src/_posts/2015-03-29-setting-up-openvpn-on-debian.markdown

   2. Enable **client-to-client** in your server so you can chat with other devices on the network.
 Useful for making private Web services avaiable on only VPN users.

-I'm currently working on a Ruby gem that'd automate the entire process above using DigitalOcean as the virtual service provider and Ansible to handle the provisioning of the server.
-The primary tree is over at my personal Git tree,
-<http://git.jacky.wtf/ruby-openvpn-generator.git> and will be on Github and
-Gitlab once I get it down to a 1.0.0 release.

 [openvpn]: http://openvpn.net/
 [oa]: http://git.jacky.wtf/oa
 [1]: https://wiki.debian.org/OpenVPN#Static-Key_VPN